arpa2/steamworks/docs/pulleyscript/concepts.md

 of output variables.
 The model is so close to the SQL model that we can barely expect to improve on existing implementations.

-The most concentrated storage form for the reproduction of generated records is direct storage of these records in tables that represent the generator.
+The most concentrated storage form for the reproduction of generated tuples is direct storage of these tuples in tables that represent the generator.
 Their combination through a cartesian product, removal of combinations through conditions and eventual production of output for drivers is precisely what SQL is designed to do.
-Plus, the insertion or removal of a record can be incorporated into the two-phase commit transaction that applies to backends.
+Plus, the insertion or removal of a tuple can be incorporated into the two-phase commit transaction that applies to backends.

 A driver may or may register with support for multiplicity.
 To support it, a driver must be able to accept as many removals as additions, each annotated with guards to form unique combinations.
-To facilitate drivers without multiplicity support, the database should either store the guards along with the records written, or at least count them.
+To facilitate drivers without multiplicity support, the database should either store the guards along with the tuples written, or at least count them.
 A compact manner of doing this is to store a secure digest for the driver’s output variables, along with a counter.
 This can be used to provide an output to the driver on the first entry and to retract an